kimberlysaylor/KimberlySaylor.Github.io/index.md

 ---

 ### [Massachusetts Education Analysis](/Massachusetts_Education)
+Being an educator, our focus is always on what skills a student needs to graduate and to be successful in their future job.
+Massachusetts schools were also preparing their students for the workforce, so using <b>Tableau</b> I created a dashboard to analyze their education data.
 <img src="images/Massachusetts Education Analysis Video.jpg?raw=true"/>
 Being an educator, our focus is always on what skills a student needs to graduate and to be successful in their future job.
 Massachusetts schools were also preparing their students for the workforce, so using <b>Tableau</b> I created a dashboard to analyze their education data.